lucaspallez/SanPellegrionique/README.md

 # SanPellegrionique
 Flight Avionics PCB for a Water Rocket
+This project was done in the scope of a project for the EPFL ENG-510 Space Propulsion Class

 Embedded Software for this board available here: https://github.com/lucaspallez/COTS_SanPellegrinOS
 Compatible Ground Station PCB: https://github.com/lucaspallez/GRUND

 ## Features